KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. Recommendation - Found 'uses: actions/checkout@v3' in file `node.js.yml`: Replace it with v4.
 2. Deprecated - Found 'node-version: [14' in file `node.js.yml`: Update to current version.
-3. `node.js.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-4. Typo - Found 'Magic Mirror' in file `MMM-bunq.js`: Replace it with `MagicMirror²`.
+3. Typo - Found 'Magic Mirror' in file `MMM-bunq.js`: Replace it with `MagicMirror²`.
-5. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+4. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-6. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation - Found 'node-fetch' in file `node_helper.js`: Replace it with built-in fetch.
-7. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.
+6. Recommendation - Found 'node-fetch' in file `package.json`: Replace it with built-in fetch.

 ## [MMM-bustimes by 73cirdan](https://github.com/73cirdan/MMM-bustimes)